 Line 17.
 Enter the last day of each tax year for which you made a section 1294 election that is outstanding.
+Enter as MM/DD/YYYY.
 Do not include an election made in the current tax year.
 Line 18.
-Enter the undistributed earnings of the QEF for which the payment of tax was extended by the section 1294 election entered on line 17.
+Enter the undistributed earnings of the QEF in the year for which the payment of tax was extended by the section 1294 election entered on line 17.
 If the election was partially terminated in a prior year, enter the remaining undistributed earnings.